 Thank you to the friends that have stuck with me through thick and thin, both active and retired.
 Thank you to those that give me a hard time or doubted me, too.
 Without you, I doubt I’d have pushed myself so hard to keep working hard and moving forward ;).
 Forward, always.

 Voice Staff Resources Guide - Your one-stop shop for all your fiction needs.
 You can catch up on past reports and easily find links to Voice Staff policies, guides, and other documentation.

 Fiction Center, the one-stop resource for fictional information on the Dark Jedi Brotherhood, it’s characters, stories, and history.

-Click here if you’d like to join the DB Fiction chat!
+[Click here - Log in to view join link] if you’d like to join the DB Fiction chat!
 We are currently in discussions on how to handle the “Daily Questions” we had going last year, and seeing where we can use this concept to grow the fiction community.

 Now that the War is over, just a quick reminder to read the Competition Approval Guidelines when submitting competitions.
 If you get a remand from one of my staff members, don’t take it as a slight.
 They are just doing their job.
 Please make that job easier by reading the guidelines.
 If we’re missing something in our documentation, let us know and we’ll update or add it.
 If something is unclear?
 Let us know and we’ll take care of it.
 Help us help you.

 Finally, I will be out of the country on vacation from Thursday, December 7th until Tuesday, December 12th.
 If you want to track my escapades, you can follow or message me on Instagram: @w4lly.
 I will be uninstalling Telegram and not checking my DJB email for the duration of the trip, so please direct any inquiries to Atra, Atty, or Mav.
 They are your adults while I’m gone.